 Impact of Mentoring on Black Youth Behavior

 These are not modest effects.
-In social science research, where a 10% improvement is considered noteworthy, reductions of 46% and 52% are extraordinary.
+In social science research, a 10% improvement is considered noteworthy.
+Reductions of 46% and 52% are extraordinary.
 They are the kind of numbers that, if attached to a pharmaceutical drug, would have venture capitalists lining up with their checkbooks.
-But because the intervention is a human relationship rather than a product — because there is no patent to file and no stock to trade — the response has been a collective shrug.
+But the intervention is a human relationship rather than a product.
+There is no patent to file and no stock to trade.
+The response has been a collective shrug.

-The meta-analysis — a study that combines the results of many smaller studies to find the overall pattern — conducted by David DuBois and colleagues at the University of Illinois synthesized the findings of 73 independent evaluations of youth mentoring programs and confirmed the pattern across a much broader evidence base (DuBois et al., Psychological Science in the Public Interest, 2011).
+The meta-analysis — a study that combines results of many smaller studies to find the overall pattern — conducted by David DuBois and colleagues at the University of Illinois pulled together findings from 73 independent evaluations of youth mentoring programs.
+It confirmed the pattern across a much broader evidence base (DuBois et al., Psychological Science in the Public Interest, 2011).
 Mentoring produces statistically significant improvements across every measured category.
-The effects are strongest when:
+The effects are strongest when the following conditions hold.

 - The mentoring relationship is sustained over time